ekiefl/pooltool/README.md

 # Intro

 *pooltool* is a sandbox billiards game that emphasizes realistic physics.
 You can play any form of billiards, experiment with different physics settings, or you use the API to investigate billiards-related research questions.
-Keep reading for an intro into the topic or **scroll down for posts of this blog series**.

 # This project is in pre-alpha